Drug Talk: New drug and alcohol website launched for ethnic minorities in Wirral

 A new groundbreaking multi-lingual harm reduction website encourages conversations about drug and alcohol use.

 It's the first and only website to provide drug and alcohol information written and designed specifically for young adults from ethnic minority backgrounds, whether they use drugs themselves or are worried about a friend or family member who does.
-Drug Talk fills a crucial gap in accessible, culturally sensitive resources.
+Drug Talk fills a crucial gap in accessible, culturally-sensitive resources.

-Our brief was to create a site that would encourage conversations around drug and alcohol use and harm reduction among ethnic minority communities living on the Wirral to help tackle the silence that comes from the associated cultural stigma.
+Our brief was to create a site that would encourage conversations around drug and alcohol use and harm reduction among ethnic minority communities living on the Wirral, specifically to help tackle the silence that comes from the associated cultural stigma.
 People from ethnic minorities don't take any more drugs than anyone else, but if they do, they're less likely to ask for support because of this silence.

 The information on drugs is broken down into easy-to-digest categories that include what the drug is, how it's used, its effects, associated problems and risks and reducing those risks, staying in control and the law around the use of that drug.
 The latter includes how a conviction might affect an asylum claim.
+Drug Talk offers support, as well as further support and referral pathways.

 We've also included downloadable, bite-sized versions of the harm reduction information on each drug.